 Hylton Castle was built by Sir William Hylton as a fortified manor house in around 1400, and for generations it stood as a reminder to all of the power and connections of the Hylton family.

-The castle entered a new phase in the mid1800s, with periods of abandonment interspersed with use as a carpenter's workshop, a farmhouse, and even a boarding school, attended by Joseph Swan, inventor of the lightbulb.
-William Briggs, a local businessman and shipbuilder, bought the castle in 1862 and made major alterations, giving the gatehouse the gothic appearance it has today.
+In the mid-1800s the Castle entered a new phase with periods of abandonment interspersed with use as a carpenter's workshop, a farmhouse, and even a boarding school, attended by Joseph Swan who invented the lightbulb.
+William Briggs, a local businessman and shipbuilder, bought the Castle in 1862 and made major alterations giving the gatehouse the gothic appearance it has today.

-In 1908 the building was used as offices by the National Coal Board, and during World War One it was a training camp for soldiers.
-In 1950 it was taken in to the care of the State, and is now owned by English Heritage.
+In 1908 the building was used by the Wearmouth Coal Company and afterwards by the National Coal Board.
+During World War One it was a training camp for soldiers.
+In 1950 it was taken into the care of the State and is now owned by English Heritage.

 Hylton Castle is a Grade I Listed Building, and together with the adjacent St Catherine's chapel forms a Scheduled Ancient Monument.

 The dene is an often overlooked gem and an ideal location to get away from it all.
-Popular with local school and youth groups and dog-walkers alike, Hylton Dene is a great place for outdoor and forest schools activities, for relaxing or for exercise, or to enjoy the play park and views of the castle.
+Popular with local school and youth groups and dog-walkers alike, Hylton Dene is a great place for outdoor and forest school activities, for relaxing or for exercise, or to enjoy the play park and views of Hylton Castle.
 Part of the dene is a dedicated Local Nature Reserve and part of the site is an SSSI.